Terms and Conditions 2021

 - Prize winners may be required to participate in media-related events associated with the competition.

 - The Newcastle Poetry Prize ceremony will be held either online or as a ceremonial event in Newcastle.
-The final decision at the time that the long list is announced.

 - The list of authors to be published in the anthology will be announced approximately August 2021.
 Prizewinners will be announed at the prize ceremony.